Last Updated: 27.08.2017

 And if you do follow the program with discipline, take care of your recovery and nutrition, you will, in fact, be lifting that weight!

-Then, I followed a simple Push-Pull-Legs split for two years and currently I am running his Beyond 5/3/1 program where there is much more room for accessory work when compared to his original 5/3/1 program.
-So far I am seeing great results with it and I’m planning run it for the next 10-12 months.
+Then, I followed a simple Push-Pull-Legs split for two years.
+After that, I followed his Beyond 5/3/1 program where there is much more room for accessory work.
+My strength improved a lot.

 5.Improve Your Triceps Strength